 • Those not yet motivated to fix their insomnia

 Important note: the CBTi approach may be, or may become, an option for those with the mental health conditions above with another provider.
 Please speak to your GP/Primary Care Physician together with your mental health professionals about this and they can advise you.
-I am not able to advise on the suitability of CBTi or the Menoinsomnia® coaching programme for any individual.
+I am not able to advise on the suitability of CBTi, the Beyond Insomnia or Menoinsomnia® coaching programmes for any individual.

 Sessions are paid for in advance to confirm your booking with me.